 The curriculum will include outpatient and inpatient management of patients with complicated endocrine neoplasias and hormonal disorders, including patients enrolled into Phase I-III clinical trials.
 Rotations with non-endocrine specialties such as medical oncology, surgery, pathology and radiology are included.
 Research activities will be encouraged with opportunities to present at local, national or international meetings.
 Academic opportunities will include routine conferences (e.g. multidisciplinary treatment-planning conferences, research conferences, grand rounds) and the education of medical students, residents, or fellows.

 - Completion of an U.S. or Canada-accredited fellowship in Endocrinology, Diabetes and Metabolism or Medical Oncology in good standing,

-- Or graduates of medical schools and specialty training in Endocrinology or Medical Oncology in good standing outside the United States and Canada, who have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment with personal funding source.
+- Or graduates of medical schools and specialty training in Endocrinology or Medical Oncology in good standing outside the United States and Canada, who have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment.

 - Must have an active license from the Texas Medical Board or be eligible to obtain a license or training permit from the Texas Medical Board and, in the case of a foreign medical graduate, must be eligible for an appropriate Visa

 - Personal Statement (including goals and reason for pursuing an Oncologic Endocrine Fellowship)

 - Letters of recommendation (2) plus one from the fellowship program director

 - Medical school transcript

 After a review of the required elements, a personal interview with faculty members will be arranged with outstanding candidates.